dojo/docs/developer/design/builder.rst

 Although the new system has many new capabilities, it is 100% compatible with version 1.6- profiles.

 This tutorial and reference describes the Dojo build system in its entirety.
 Understanding the dojo loader is an important prerequisite to using the builder.
-See `The Dojo Loader'_ for details.
+See The Dojo Loader for details.

 ===============
 Design Overview